Taming the Unicorn

 I think that a lot of couples who are quite demonstrative in public imagine that what they have together is the romance of the century, and that people who love (lust) each other as much as they do should be expected to act that way.
 It seems to me that they are playing a role of how they think a great lover behaves as a substitute for real love because they don't really know much about real love.
 Many of their behaviourisms seem to be drawn from Hollywood films.

-I often felt like my husband and I were just playing roles when we were "romantic" with each other, merely imitating our idea of how we thought someone should behave when they are besotted with their mate.
-At the end of ten years, I finally came to realize that, though I had loved that man with all my heart, it really wasn't worth much because my heart was only about the size of pea, and his was about the same.
+I often felt like my husband and I were just playing roles when we were "romantic" with each other, merely imitating from movies how we thought someone should behave when they are besotted with their mate.
+At the end of ten years, I finally came to realize that, though I had loved that man with all my heart, it really wasn't worth much because my heart was only about the size of pea (my neediness was much bigger), and his heart was about the same.
 Neither of us had much capacity for real love, so we made do with cheap cardboard facades to convince each other and ourselves that we were happy in our relationship.

 After my husband and I separated, I got into reading the Bible more, and it was (and is!) a huge thrill to receive fresh revelation from the Lord.
 When I started to see new things that I had never heard preached on before, I was amazed that I could hear from God directly instead of having to always depend on pastors and Bible scholars to teach me.
 When I was locked into mainly trying to gratify my physical senses, and not giving God much thought until I was in a jam and needed Him to get me out of it, I had no idea that living continually in His presence and developing spiritually could be so exciting!
 Yes, in spite of how much fun they are, there is a lot more to life than bedtime frolics.